1openwindow/azure-openai-node/README.md

     // Azure OpenAI donot response delta data, so you need to change the response to text
     // const delta = parsed.choices[0].delta.content;
     const delta = parsed.choices[0].text;
     ```

+6. optional, you can also set your Azure deploymentName by replacing your model with deployment name, like this:
+    ```
+    const response = await this.openAiApi.createCompletion({
+      model: {your-azure-openai-resource-deployment-name},
+      prompt: prompt,
+      maxTokens: 100,
+      temperature: 0.9,
+      topP: 1,
+      presencePenalty: 0,
+      frequencyPenalty: 0,
+      bestOf: 1,
+    });
+    ```

 ## Support